SendiAp/Remaining/README.md

-## What do you call a troublesome Canadian high schooler?
-A poutine.
+## What concert costs only 45 cents?
+50 cent featuring Nickelback.